 Thame Remembers 2nd Lieutenant Richard Tuckey Hewer

-He fell ill with fever and jaundice and was three months in hospital.
-After which he came home to take a commission in the regiment, which he rejoined them in Palestine and took part in all the heavy fighting up to and just after the fall of Jaffa.
+He later became ill with fever and jaundice and spent three months in hospital in England.
+On recovery he took a commission in the Regiment and rejoined them in Palestine as a 2nd Lieutenant.
+They took part in all the heavy fighting up to and just after the fall of Jaffa.

 Richard, age 30, was killed on 21st November 1917 while ‘observing’ for the artillery during the Battle of Nebi Samwil in front of Jerusalem.

 Second Lieutenant Richard Tuckey Hewer, Berkshire Yeomanry, is buried in Jerusalem War Cemetery, Israel.
 He is remembered in Thame on the War Memorial and on the Memorial Boards of St Mary’s Church and All Saints’ Church.